 As described in more detail in the section captioned "EXECUTIVE COMPENSATION - Compensation Discussion and Analysis," the amount of annual incentive compensation is tied to City's ROATCE as compared to its Regional Peer Group.
-As demonstrated in the following graph, the amount of compensation actually paid to Mr. Hageboeck and the average amount of compensation actually paid to City's other NEOs as a group (excluding Mr. Hageboeck) is generally aligned with City's ROATCE over each of the four years presented in the "Pay Versus Performance Table for 2023."
+As demonstrated in the following graph, the amount of compensation actually paid to Mr. Hageboeck and the average amount of compensation actually paid to City's other named executive officers as a group (excluding Mr. Hageboeck) is generally aligned with City's ROATCE over each of the five years presented in the "Pay Versus Performance Table for 2024."